houcy/netattack2/README.md

 # NETATTACK 2
-Netattack is a python script that scans and attacks local and wireless networks.
+NETATTACK 2 is a python script that scans and attacks local and wireless networks.
 Everything is super easy because of the GUI that makes it unnecessary to remember commands and parameters.

 ## FUNCTIONS